 Concorde Hotel Kuala Lumpur Rated an 8.3 from 7142 reviews and starting at $133US for a Superior Double or Twin room.
 Concorde Hotel has a location score of 8.7 and offers guests buffet breakfast, air conditioning, outdoor pool, free wi-fi and a business centre.
 For latest prices and bookings click here

 Element Kuala Lumpur by Westin Rated a 9.0 from 790 reviews and starting at $176US for a Two Bedroom Suite.
 Element by Westin has a location score of 9.1 and offers guests an indoor swimming pool, free wi-fi, buffet breakfast and a fitness centre.
 Click here for latest prices and bookings

-Park Royal Serviced Suites Kuala Lumpur Rated an 8.5 from 2317 reviews and starting at $207US for a Two Bedroom suite.
-The Park Royal Suites has a location score of 8.7 and offers guests 2 pools, free shuttle service to business center and shopping malls, fitness centre and a kitchenette in the suite.
+Park Royal Serviced Suites Kuala Lumpur Rated an 8.5 from 2317 reviews and starting at $207US for a Two-Bedroom Suite.
+The Park Royal Suites has a location score of 8.7 and offers guests 2 pools, free shuttle service to the business centre and shopping malls, fitness centre and a kitchenette in the suite.
 Click here for latest prices and bookings

-You will find more accommodation options below on this amazing accoommodation map
+You will find more accommodation options below on this amazing accommodation map

 Top tips for your 2 days in Kuala Lumpur

 - It is hot.
 If you set out early with the taxing things to see in Kuala Lumpur you can relax with the cooler ones in the heat of the day.